Last Update: 10/13/21

-Anonymous reviews get posted on the internet all the time — at review sites like YellowPages.com and Yelp.com as well as shopping sites like Walmart.com or Amazon.com.
+Anonymous reviews get posted on the internet all of the time — at sites like Yelp.com, ripoffreport.com, bbb.org, facebook.com as well as shopping sites like Walmart.com or Amazon.com.
 No one seems to fret about good reviews: but more and more, there are people filing lawsuits over negative reviews posted online anonymously.

 Can You Be Sued for an Anonymous Review?
 Yes.

-Right now, there’s not one thing that stops someone from going down to the courthouse here in Florida and filing a lawsuit against someone else for defamation based upon a bad review written by “Anonymous.”
+Right now, there isn’t anything that stops someone from filing a lawsuit against someone else for defamation based upon a bad review written by “Anonymous.”